Last Updated on August 26, 2020 by Tim

 Remove the Tire

-With the tire elevated, remove the lug nuts and slide off the wheel.
+With the tire elevated, remove the lug nuts with the correct lug nut socket size and slide off the wheel.
 If you have aftermarket rims, you may also have wheel lock nuts.
 Make sure you have the lug nut lock adapter in your trunk at all times.
 If you can’t find the adapter, you you will most likely need to have the vehicle towed.